pkel/cpr/README.md

 - implementations of known attacks against these protocols,
 - a simulator that executes the specified protocols and attacks in a virtual environment,
+- tooling for automatic attack-search with MDPs and
 - tooling for automatic attack-search with reinforcement learning (RL) and
 - evaluation scripts and notebooks for the above.